maRce10/bird_song_evolution/README.md

     frequency.
 If the songs have a lot of harmonics the high frequency try to include both the fundamental frequency (harmonic with the lowest frequency) and dominant frequency (harmonic with the highest energy), which sometimes can be the same harmonic.
+If individual harmonics are not easy to tell apart select the range of harmonics that clearly stand over the background noise.

 4. Set the beginning and end (the margins of the selection box) right at the beginning and end of the element, trying not to include the